Citizens to decide who can pull trigger on wildlife

 Besides the vote on reforming the hunting law there are four other issues on the national ballot papers on September 27:

-Voters also decide on a proposal to scrap a deal with the EU on immigration/a CHF6 billion ($ billion) credit to buy new fighter jets for the air force, a proposal for a statutory two-week paternity leave, and tax breaks for families with children.
+Voters also decide on a proposal to scrap a deal with the EU on immigration, a CHF6 billion ($6.5 billion) credit to buy new fighter jets for the air force, a proposal for a statutory two-week paternity leave, and tax breaks for families with children.

 It is the second set of nationwide votes this year as a scheduled ballot in May was cancelled due to the Covid-19 crisis.